BeeCSI-Microbiome/LongReadPipeline/README.md

 ### Current Features

 1. Pipeline appears to run to completion wihout error up to binning.
-2. Pipeline allows you to download all containers using the env_initializationscript in scripts.
+2. Pipeline allows you to download all containers using the env_initialization.py script in /scripts.

 ### Future Improvements
 1. Better sample loading (this has some quirks with snakemake).